Jennifer Jones (Rockette): O Mag Insider appointment

 In August 2018, Jones was appointed an "O Mag Insider" by O, The Oprah Magazine.

 Author and doll maker

 Jones has also garnered recognition for her children's book On the Line: My Story of Becoming the First African American Rockette, documenting her journey in dance in 2023.
 Jones released her autobiography, Becoming Spectacular: The Rhythm of Resilience from the First African American Rockette, in 2025.

-Jones has developed the empowering "Dancing Jenn Doll" collection for children, emphasizing talent, diversity, and self-affirmation.
-With a focus on inclusivity, resilience, and the magic of dance, Jones continues to inspire audiences globally.

 Personal life

 Jones has been a resident of West Orange, New Jersey.
+She was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, at their 61st Biennial Boule in Tampa, Florida.